vishalchovatiya/Linux-System-Programming/How program gets execute : Before & After main().md

 - `printf` function internally calls write system call & kernel execution is started.
 - And finally output of your program is printed on standard output.

-But there is also some functions which are called before & after main, let see.
+But there are also some functions which are called before & after main, let see.

 ## Before `main()`